prasadpatil99/Web-Scraping/Web-Scraping-Yahoo-Finance/README.md

 # Web-Scraping-Yahoo-Finance
 > *Finance data is important to know real time sentiments from market.
 Extracting multiple <br>
 terms like currencies, world-indices, equity-stocks, market-news etc is essential for this<br>.
-Approaching yahoo finance website for this titles. <br>
+Approaching yahoo finance website for this titles in this repository.* <br>

 ## Dependencies
 ``` sh